How To Find The Width In Statistics

 Q: Can the class width be different for different intervals in the same distribution?

 A: While it's generally recommended to keep the width consistent across all intervals for simplicity and ease of interpretation, there are situations where varying the width may be appropriate, such as when dealing with skewed data or data with varying levels of granularity.
-However, this should be done with caution and clearly justified.
+Even so, this should be done with caution and clearly justified.

 Conclusion